alekseyl/nested_select/README.md

 # WIP disclaimer
-The gem is under active development now.
+The gem is under active development but already stable and covered a lot of cases.
-Use in prod with caution only if you are properly covered by your CI.
-Read **Safety** and **Limitations** sections before.
+Be sure to read **Safety** and **Limitations** sections.

 # Nested select -- 7 times faster and 33 times less RAM on preloading relations with heavy columns!
 nested_select allows the partial selection of the relations attributes during preloading process, leading to less RAM and CPU usage.
-Here is a benchmark output for a [gist I've created](https://gist.github.com/alekseyl/5d08782808a29df6813f16965f70228a) to emulate real-life example: displaying a course with its structure.
+Here is a benchmark output for a [gist I've created](https://gist.github.com/alekseyl/5d08782808a29df6813f16965f70228a) to run real-life example: displaying a course with its structure.

 Given:
 - Models are Course, Topic, Lesson.
 - Their relations has a following structure: course has_many topics, each topic has_many lessons.
 - To display a single course you need its structure, minimum data needed: topic and lessons titles and ordering.

-**Single course**, a real prod set of data used by current UI (~ x33 times less RAM):
+**Single course**, a real example against production data and a real flow (~ x33 times less RAM):

 ```
 irb(main):216:0>compare_nested_select(ids, 1, silence_ar_logger_for_memory_profiling: false)